 How to Keep Your Dog in the Yard

-When it comes to maintaining our dogs’ happiness, one of the most prominent considerations is their freedom.
-We want them to have a range of activities in which to engage and space to roam while simultaneously keeping them safe from harm and making sure that they are not inflicting on our neighbors.
+When it comes to maintaining our dogs’ happiness, one of the most prominent considerations for dog owners is their freedom.
+We want them to have a range of activities in which to get plenty of exercise and space to roam while simultaneously keeping them safe from harm and making sure that they are not inflicting on our neighbors.

 So what’s the solution?
-Generally, it depends on the setup of your yard and the way your dog escapes.
-If your yard is not fenced, boundary training is the most reliable solution.
-If you are not comfortable trusting your dog to stay in an area that is not enclosed, installing an invisible fence is a reliable alternative.
-For dogs that manage to escape in a yard that is already fenced, there are multiple ways to address the situation and prevent future attempts to leave the yard.
+Generally, it depends on the setup of your yard and the way your dogs escapes.
+If your yard is not blocked off with a physical fence, boundary training is the most reliable solution.
+If you are not comfortable trusting your pooch to stay in an area that is not enclosed, installing an invisible fence is a reliable alternative.
+For dogs that manage to escape in a yard that is already fenced, such as with a wall or a chain link fence, there are multiple ways to address the situation and prevent future attempts to leave the yard.

 For Yards without Fences: Boundary Training

 Whether you have property or live in a neighborhood that prohibits fencing, boundary training is the simplest method for ensuring that your dog stays in the yard.
-With proper, diligent training, this can usually be mastered within a few weeks.
+With proper, diligent training (and the help of a dog trainer), this can usually be mastered within a few weeks.
 However, the more training, the better the results.
 This training requires a clicker.

 Start by purchasing marker flags from the local hardware store.
 These will serve as both boundary markers and your dog’s incentive to return to you.
-Start indoors, showing your dog one of the marker flags.
+Start in a safe place indoors, showing your dog one of the marker flags.
 Let your dog touch their nose to the flag.
 As soon as the flag is sniffed, press the clicker and immediately reward your dog with a treat—preferably one that is of high value, such as a piece of chicken or cheese.
 Practice this several times a day for a few days to a week, placing the flag at a further distance each time.
 This helps your dog associate the flags with reward, because every time he touches the flag, he receives a treat.
 Always make sure to reinforce their good behavior with the clicker and treat.
+Make sure to not reward bad behavior, as this will make training harder.

 For Yards with Fences: The Jumpers/Climbers, Diggers, and Patrollers